The Story of the “Other” Son

 The Daily DAVEotional

-In the first house we owned we had a tangerine tree.
+In the first house we owned we had a tangerine tree in the back yard.
 It was awesome.
 There’s nothing like fresh squeezed tangerine juice.

 When we moved to our current location, I dreamed of having a tangerine tree so we could have fresh squeezed juice just about whenever we wanted.